AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/_index.md

 You've come to the right place.
 This short page will give you some suggestions on what kit you will need in order to get up and running.
 Take some notes here, then use along with the other pages to work it out.

-## <span style="color:lightgreen;">A windows tablet!</span>

-Currently, AOG is only supported under Windows - so go read up on suggested windows tablet models [here](Other-components/tablet).
-Having a windows tablet is applicable to all situations.

 ---